Go Wild at Hudnall

 Helping young people connect with wildlife and improve their emotional wellbeing

-Go Wild at Hudnall is a YC Hertfordshire project delivered in partnership with Herts and Middlesex Wildlife Trust which focuses on improving the emotional wellbeing of children and young people as well as the natural habitats for wildlife at Hudnall Park through nature-based activities and practical conservation work.
+Go Wild at Hudnall is a YCH project delivered in partnership with Herts and Middlesex Wildlife Trust which focuses on improving the emotional wellbeing of children and young people as well as the natural habitats for wildlife at Hudnall Park through nature-based activities and practical conservation work.

 The project enables young people to engage in a wide range of activities, from mindfulness and art in nature to building bat and bird boxes, as well as offering opportunities to volunteer to create and improve wildlife habitats.